Næstved: Motorway Næstved - Rønnede

 business area of Eco Valley, near the South Motorway (Sydmotorvejen).

 At the same time, both municipalities, and politicians will work for the completion of the motorway in approximately 10 years (by 2023).

 In 2014, the funds for the first leg of the construction fase of the Motorway was allocated by the Danish government.
 The motorway between Rønnede and Boserup expected to be completed in 2021.

 Telecommunication

-At Næstved, there is a 220.1 metres tall guyed mast for FM-/TV-broadcasting.
+At Næstved, there is a 220.1-metre-tall guyed mast for FM-/TV-broadcasting.